 The characters will likely always be the most divisive element of Rogue One, but for most people I think it might be the opposite of what I’ve been saying.
 I think the biggest problem people have with this movie is that it’s not like the other movies enough.
 This isn’t the band of rapscallions that Star Wars introduced and The Force Awakens pantomimed.
 These are dirty folks, assassins (Diego Luna) and warriors (Jiang Wen), injured resistance moguls (Forest Whitaker) and de-robed priests (Donnie Yen).
 The only alleviating presence is a reprogrammed imperial droid called K-2SO.
 His deadpan bits work because everyone else is playing it so straight.
 He’s wryer than C-3PO: he’s like what Chewbacca would be saying if he sounded less like an armchair sliding across a metal floor and more like Alan Tudyk.

 The film is as different in its action as in its purpose.
 Titles appear on the bottom corner of the screen like a Bourne movie (a series first).
 The relationships are no less regimented, with little of the series’ rosy-cheeked premise of an ongoing gaggle of friends.
 These aren’t heroes but maintenance workers, who gasped their last breath on an alien world somewhere, fighting for the continuation of their movie series.
 Edwards dares to ask if it was worth it, if Star Wars is a cause worth fighting for at all.
 He tries so hard to make it more meaningful than a lot of recognizable things strewn about like toys.
 But when characters have to be animated so that they look enough like the old actors (Peter Cushing and Carrie Fisher), that's the sign of a series that isn't evolving: in order for them to be more recognizable, the film ensures that they won't be used or developed more than as a reference.
-A new story can't survive that kind of restriction.
+Why can't we see an actor play Tarkin or Leia, doing new things, and being important to the story, and having scenes?
+Do they have to remain references only?
+A new story can't survive this kind of nostalgia lockdown.

 Though the plight of each character in Rogue One may not be complete, Edwards ends them here, and that makes them ruggedly human.
 Cassian Andor (Luna) will shoot a friend first before allowing him to be captured, and he doesn’t necessarily grow out of that.
 The rebellion will bomb their allies if a valuable target is in range.
 This is a duskier universe, the kind that Lucas hid in a mob boss’s swarthy palace and in underground bars.
 There’s tactile world-building at work in Rogue One, which makes the characters fit their world more like fixtures in a Western than plucky protagonists of the average space adventure.
 If they don’t develop, it’s in service to a story that is more about placement than emotion, about the structure of a shared history more than the particular friendships within a gang of mercenaries (and as I’ve said, some of the development returns so hard to formula that it’s completely unwanted).
 It has an ending that will hit kids (even those who are already parents) like the dramatic pang they probably imagine all Star Wars has had from the beginning: this movie leaves you like an epic, more like The Bridge on the River Kwai than Buck Rogers.